The privacy of students is particularly important to us. As explained in more detail below:

 Disclosure to other users

-If you provide an anonymous Content, then we do not provide your name to any Reader in connection with that Content.
+If you provide Content on an anonymous basis, then we do not provide your name to any user in connection with that Content.
 However we do not vet the Content to prevent you disclosing personal information (including your identity or the identity of any other person) when you provide Content, which could occur in any of the following ways:

-• (inferred from limited numbers) by reason of your identity being able to be inferred due to a single or low number of users having been sent a communication to which you are responding when providing the Content, and as a result in the above circumstances any such personal information (whether express or inferred) may be disclosed or apparent to a Reader.
+- (inferred from limited numbers) by reason of your identity being able to be inferred due to a single or low number of users having been sent a communication to which you are responding when providing the Content, and as a result in the above circumstances any such personal information (whether express or inferred) may be disclosed or apparent to a user.

-• general information regarding the level, nature and timing of usage of the Service by users (but not with the content of any Communication)
+- related aggregated anonymised general information or metadata regarding the level, nature and timing of usage of the Service by users (but not with the Content of any communication).

-We do not control the subsequent use or any disclosure (including to any Customer) that may be made by any Reader of any Content (whether anonymous or non-anonymous) from you that is made available to the Reader as above.
-Such Readers may choose, or be required by law (e.g. where any form of mandatory reporting applies), to use or disclose all or part of the Content from you, even if you have not agreed to that use or disclosure.
+Note that we do not control the subsequent use or any disclosure (including to any Sponsor) that may be made by any user of any Content (whether anonymous or non-anonymous) made available to them in accordance with the above.
+A user may choose, or be required by law (e.g. where any form of mandatory reporting applies), to use or disclose all or part of the Content received from you, even if you have not agreed to that use or disclosure.